What is Amenorrhea?

-While low body weight may cause you to lose your period, weight loss in general is a more common finding among amenorrhea sufferers.
-Losing 10 pounds, even years ago, can affect the loss of menstrual cycle.
+While low body weight may cause you to lose your period, weight loss, in general, is a more common finding among amenorrhea sufferers.
+Losing 10 pounds, even years ago, can affect the loss of the menstrual cycle.
 Weight loss can occur as a result of both under-eating and over-exercising.

 Physical stress like malnutrition, excessive exercise, rapid weight loss, and emotional stress like trauma can play a large roll in period loss.
 Stress causes cortisol levels to rise and estrogen levels to fall, signaling your body to shut down your regular menstrual cycle.

-Some other causes include might include genetics, PCOS, and, in rare cases, pituitary tumors.
+Some other causes might include genetics, PCOS, and, in rare cases, pituitary tumors.